 Kim Brawn, Thompson Free Library

-TFL is open — with special COVID-19 precautions — 9 a.m. to 5 p.m.
-Tuesday-Friday.
-Curbside service is also available during those hours.
-For more information (including how to participate in our free virtual public programs), visit our website, Facebook page or contact us at firstname.lastname@example.org or 207-564-3350.
-Wi-Fi is available 24/7 in the parking lot.
+Curbside service is also available during business hours.
+For more information (including Zoom links to our free virtual public programs), visit our website, Facebook page or contact us at email@example.com or 207-564-3350.
+WiFi is available 24/7 in the TFL parking lot.
 Find us on Instagram @tf_library.

 Take a break from the tumultuous present & stroll down memory lane with TFL’s own Tom Lyford during this online program on Thursday, September 10 at 1:30 pm.